Hybrid restricted master problem for Boolean matrix factorisation: Appendix

 \subsection{Method Implementation Details}

 \textbf{PRIMP} We implemented PRIMP to run for $50000$ steps, following what the authors did in \citet{hess_primping_2017}, and used a $\Delta_k = 5$, from $5$ to $100$.
 PRIMP was implemented on simulations with access to 6 CPUs, and 1 NVIDIA GPU (of varying specifications, mostly Quadro RTX 8000 or P100 SXM2). \medbreak For the real data, PRIMP was run for $50000$ steps, used a $\Delta_k = 10$, from $10$ to $100$ (the method stops at $\max_K + \Delta_k$).
-Again, it was run on machines with access to 6 CPUs and 1 NVIDIA GPU.
+Again it was run on machines with access to 6 CPUs and 1 NVIDIA GPU.

 \textbf{PANDA} The PANDA documentation provides little guidance on what hyperparameters to use.
-We tested all and used the best combination, which was a frequency strategy and a type 1 cost.
+We tested all and used the best combination, which was a frequency strategy, and a type 1 cost.
 It was run with a maximum $K$ of 100 for both simulated and real scenarios.

-\textbf{MDL4BMF} MDL4BMF takes longer than the other methods to run, we implemented simulations with 12 CPUs.
+\textbf{MDL4BMF} MDL4BMF takes longer than the other methods to run, we implemented simulations with 12 CPUs, double of other methods.
 We implement it with hyperparameters following the README example given in the code- with 10 threshold parameters and all error measures.
 For real data, we ran each dataset with access to 24CPUs, terminating if the model had not completed within 2 days.

 \textbf{bfact} For matrices lower than a certain size, $M \times N < 5e6$, we transpose the matrix if $N < M$.
 We use a $\Delta_k = 10$, from $10$ to $100$.
 For the reconstruction procedure, we used $f = 0.997$ for simulated data.
-As a rule of thumb found $f = \min(1 - 1/\min(M, N),1-1/(\rho\max(M,N)))$ truncated at 3 decimals works well, which we use for the real data matrices.
+As a rule of thumb, found $f = \min(1 - 1/\min(M, N), 0.999)$ truncated at 3 decimals works well, which we use for the real data matrices.